 She is currently working with colleagues on the Attachment Matters Project, in which researchers and teachers in early childhood settings work together to develop new understandings of ways that child-teacher relationships and interactions can support children???s learning and social competence with peers.
 She is also the Expert Consultant to the Evaluation of the Partnerships in Early Childhood Project which is a childcare centre based intervention program for low-income families and their children.

 Lindy McAllister is the Deputy Head (Teaching and Learning) of the Mayne School of Medicine at The University of Queensland.
-Previously, she was associate professor in Speech Pathology at Charles Sturt University (CSU) and Deputy Director of CSU's Education for Practice Institute.
+Previously, she was associate professor in Speech Pathology at Charles Sturt University and Deputy Director of Charles Sturt's Education for Practice Institute.